panza238/py_dev_ops/README.md

-# py_dev_ops
+# Python for DevOps
-Project based on the book Python for DevOps by Alfredo Deza and Noah Gift
+The idea is to develop a simple project based on the book Python for DevOps by Alfredo Deza and Noah Gift.
+The project will consist of a simple CLI tool that gets the time for any given city.
+This should provide a simple enough platform to build around, using the tools presented in the book.

 ## Getting Started
 This project's dependencies are managed through `poetry`.<br>